Commercial Property Leases: Shaping New Law into Solution-Focused Advice for Your Clients

 Guy is “the undisputed heavyweight champion of the property litigation world - genuinely pre-eminent.”
 He is a co-author of the “Handbook of Rent Review.”

-How has Tropical Zoo v Hounslow London Borough Council [2024] changed existing thinking on waiving the right to forfeit a lease and what constitutes a continuing breach?
+How has Tropical Zoo v Hounslow London Borough Council [2024] changed existing thinking on waiving the right to forfeit a lease?

 Answered by Julian Greenhill KC